DigitalInBlue/Celero/README.md

 #### Statistically Sound Results

 To use Celero for real science, there are three primary factors to consider when reviewing results.
 Firstly, you MUST check the generated assembly for your test.
-There are different paths to viewing the assembly for various compilers, but essentially this must be done to ensure that you did not optimize-out critical code.
+There are different paths to viewing the assembly for various compilers, but this must be done to ensure that you did not optimize critical code.
 You must also verify, via assembly, that you are comparing apples to apples.

 Once that is sorted out, you should run just the "Baseline" case several times.
 The "us/Iteration" and "Iterations/sec" should not fluctuate by any significant degree between runs.
-If they do, then ensure that your number of iterations is sufficiently large as to overcome the timer resolution on your machine.
+If they do, then ensure that your number of iterations is sufficiently large to overcome the timer resolution on your machine.
 Once the number of iterations is high enough, ensure that you are performing a statistically significant number of samples.
-Lore has it that 30 samples are good, but use your own science to figure out the best number for your situation.
+Lore has it that 30 samples are good, but use your science to determine the best number for your situation.

 Finally, you need to ensure that the number of iterations and samples is producing stable output for your experiment cases.
 These numbers may be the same as your now-stable baseline case.

 One factor that can impact the number of samples and iterations required is the amount of work that your experiment is doing.
 For cases where you are utilizing Celero's "problem space" functionality to scale up the algorithms, you can correspondingly scale down the number of iterations.
-Doing so can reduce the total run time of the more extensive experiments by doing fewer iterations, buy while still maintaining a statistically meaningful measurement.
+Doing so can reduce the total run time of the more extensive experiments by doing fewer iterations, but while still maintaining a statistically meaningful measurement.
 (It saves you time.)

 ### Threaded Benchmarks